Calvin-L/sublime-coq-plugin/README.md

 ## Known Issues / TODO

- - The highlighting for the proven region is really ugly.
-(I want some way of highlighting that colors the background without removing other syntax highlighting, but that doesn't seem possible in Sublime.)
  - Custom notations using the `.` symbol cause problems
  - I have no idea what happens if you duplicate the view in which you are interacting with Coq
  - Sublime Text 2 is not supported